 My family could be considered connoisseurs of Hendricks County parks, as we have explored just about all of them many times over.
 Everyone picks an activity of interest, and we find a park to appease all of us.
 Last week on a very hot, humid day the kiddos' consensus was a playground, splash pad and creek.
 I was interested in scenic creek views and trails.

 Hummel Park offers numerous activities and amenities for all ages throughout its 205 acres!
 This Guilford Township park boasts an area where, "natural beauty and recreation come together."
-Just one visit and you will certainly agree.
 Not only does the park provide scenic views and recreational areas but also offers performances at the amphitheater.

 White Lick Creek flows through the middle of the park creating east and west ends.
 A 310-foot wooden bridge connects the ends and provides picturesque views of the creek!
 Click here for a park map.